KOSASIH/quantum-ledger-core/README.md

     ```bash
     1 pip install -r requirements.txt
-    2 Set up environment variables (if applicable): Create a .env file in the root directory and add your configuration
-    settings.
     ```

+4. **Set up environment variables (if applicable):** Create a .env file in the root directory and add your configuration settings.

 # Usage
 To run the application, use the following command: